Left-hand path and right-hand path: Tantra and Madame Blavatsky

 Vāmācāra is a Sanskrit term meaning "left-handed attainment".
 The converse term is dakshinachara.
 The Western use of the terms left-hand path and right-hand path originated with Madame Blavatsky, a 19th-century occultist who founded the Theosophical Society.
 She had travelled across parts of southern Asia and gave accounts of having met with many mystics and magical practitioners in India and Tibet.
 She developed the term left-hand path as a translation of the term vamachara, an Indian Tantric practice that emphasised the breaking of Hindu societal taboos by having sexual intercourse in ritual, drinking alcohol, eating meat and assembling in graveyards, as a part of the spiritual practice.
 The term vamachara literally meant "the left-hand way" in Sanskrit, and it was from this that Blavatsky first coined the term.

 Returning to Europe, Blavatsky began using the term.
 It was relatively easy for her to associate left with evil in many European countries, where it already has had an association with evil and bad luck since the Classical Latin era.
-As the historian Dave Evans noted, homosexuals were referred to as "left-handed", and while in Protestant nations Roman Catholics were called "left-footers".
+As the historian Dave Evans noted, homosexuals were referred to as "left-handed", while in Protestant nations Roman Catholics were called "left-footers".